JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/write_game_script.md

 If you're wondering where the `0x80000000` comes from: In Dolphin games, the raw numeric difference between a pointer value and an address it points to is often quite large.
 For pointers in F-Zero GX and Super Mario Galaxy, if you first add the start address and subtract `0x80000000`, you always get pointer offsets that are much smaller and more manageable.
 So it makes sense to do that addition and subtraction in advance.
 Then, for each individual value based on that pointer, add the remaining small offset in order to read the value.

 Here's how we might use the `pointerValue`.
-Let's bring in the same level of complexity that we used for static addresses, too.
+Let's bring in the same level of sophistication that we used for static addresses, too.

 ```lua
 package.loaded.valuetypes = nil